FlutterShop/FlutterShop/README.md

 #  About project:
-> Our project is a full-fledged mobile application for an online sneaker store
+> Our project is a full-fledged mobile application for an online sneaker store.

 > The project was created so that users have the opportunity to buy quality sports shoes for sports and improve their own health.

 >The project was created so that users have the opportunity to buy quality sports shoes for sports and improve their own health.

 # Our application includes the following functionality: